Earn a Radiologic Technology Degree

 For those interested in applying to the Radiologic Technology Program, the following process must be completed.

-- Completed courses (or be currently enrolled) in Human Anatomy and Physiology, Intermediate Algebra*, and College Writing I at Newman University or another acceptable institution.
+- Completed courses (or be currently enrolled) in Human Anatomy and Physiology, Intermediate Algebra*, Medica Terminology, Oral Communication and College Writing I at Newman University or another acceptable institution.

 - You must be accepted to the university, complete or be currently enrolled in prerequisite courses, and confirm transcripts have reached the Newman University Registrar’s office before starting step three.
-Apply to the radiologic technology program using the application found in the radiologic technology packet sent by the admissions department or download the radiologic technology application form starting January 15.
+Apply to the radiologic technology program using the application found on the radiologic technology website or download the radiologic technology application form starting January 16.

 - The following application documents must be received by April 1: